LibrariesHacked/data-storytelling/_posts/2025-03-12-the-membership-of-lancashire-libraries.md

 ### Exploring maps

 ![Map exploring](/assets/images/2025-03-12-map-exploring.jpg 'Map exploring') _Exploring digital maps of Lancashire.
-This one set to highlight areas of high deprivation by shading in darker colour and overlaying the deprivation measure.
-The area shown is Brierfield._
+This one set to highlight areas of high deprivation by shading in darker colour and overlaying the deprivation measure._

 We're familiar with people using maps for exploration, but less so for exploring data.
 Maps are a really useful way to gain insight from geospatial data (data related to places).
 It's an instantly familiar visualisation method that can communicate the story behind data in a way that is intuitive - particularly for people who know the area in question.